Haiyang-Sun/JITProf/README.md

 JITProf monitors the execution of a JavaScript program and analyses its runtime behavior to pinpoint the JIT-unfriendly code location.

 For the previous example, JITProf will pinpoint to ```array[i] = i;``` and tells you the code is accessing a non-contiguous array frequently.
-Note that this is only one of those JIT-unfriendly code patterns deteted by JITProf.
+Note that this is only one of those JIT-unfriendly code patterns detected by JITProf.
 For more details, please [read this document](docs/TR.md).

 #### Overall how much speedup after removing JIT-unfriendly code?